Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Algorithm and Theoretical Results

 \section{Algorithm and Theoretical Results}

+We present a randomized online learning algorithm for learning the agents' utilities and generating fair and efficient allocations.
+Note that this algorithm not only needs to learn the unknown utilities quickly, but should also simultaneoulsy find the CE allocation.
+This latter aspect introduces new challenges in our setting.
+For instance, the most popular approach for stochastic optimization under bandit feedback are based on upper-confidence-bounds (UCB).
+However, finding a CE cannot be straightforwardly framed as a vanilla optimization procedure and hence UCB procedures do not apply.
+Instead, our proposed algorithm uses a key randomized sampling step, which tradeoffs between exploration and exploration while maintaining the utilities' shape constraints in every round for computing the CE (details in proof sketch).

-Now we present a randomized online learning algorithm for learning the agents' utilities and generating fair and efficient allocations.
-The algorithm, outlined in Algorithm~\ref{Alg:TS}, takes input parameters $\{\delta_{t}\}_{t\geq 1}$ whose values we will specify shortly.
-It begins with an initialization phase for $m^2$ sub-phases (line~\ref{alg:init}).
-On each sub-phase, each user will receive each resource once entirely, but only that resource; i.e. for $m$ rounds in each sub-phase, user $i$ will receive allocations $(1, 0, \dots, 0), (0, 1, \dots, 0), \,\dots\, (0, \dots, 0, 1)$ and in the remaining rounds she will receive ${\bf 0}_m$.
-Each sub-phase will take $\max(n, m)$ rounds and hence the initialization phase will take $\max(m^3, nm^2)$ rounds in total.
-This initialization phase is necessary to ensure that some matrices we will define subsequently are well conditioned.
+The algorithm, outlined in Algorithm~\ref{Alg:TS}, takes input parameters $M$ and $\{\delta_{t}\}_{t\geq 1}$ whose values we will specify shortly.
+It begins with an initialization phase for $M$ sub-phases (line~\ref{alg:init}), each of length $\min(n,m)$.
+During each sub-phase, we allocate each resource entirely to each user for at least one round.
+This initialization phase ensures that some matrices we define subsequently are well conditioned.